bsmith89/blog/content/pages/about.md

   You can reach me at
   <a itemprop="email" href=mailto:me@byronjsmith.com>me@byronjsmith.com</a>
-  and check out my resume
+  and check out my CV
   <a href="http://byronjsmith.com/resume.html">here</a>.
 </span>